G4TGJ/g4tgj.github.io/_posts/2020-06-13-PCB-Toner-Transfer.md

 the video has a long list of ingredients and it appears that alcohol is the other key ingredient.
 There are other videos (such as
 [this one](https://www.youtube.com/watch?v=rMJM_nwUZAI)) showing that a ratio of 3 parts acetone to 8 parts alcohol (ethyl or iso-propyl) is the best to use.
 I only had 70% IPA and I tried this but got no transfer at all - presumably too much water.
 Other comments suggest that a 1:1 mix of acetone and water works but I haven't tried this.
-In this video he uses laser photo paper so this may also be a key ingredient of his success.
+In the video he uses laser photo paper so this may also be a key ingredient of his success.
 I have lots of inkjet photo paper but I daren't run this through the laser printer in case the heat from the drum melts it.